Warning

 Nov 1866 (Newport)

-The Isle of Wight Times seem to think her real name is Rabbitt.
+The Isle of Wight Times seems to think her real name is Rabbitt.

 Nov 1866 (Southampton)

-Next January, at the Southampton Quarter Sessions, she offers no defence to the charge, is found guilty and given six months hard labour.
+At the Southampton Quarter Sessions on 7th January 1867, she offers no defence to the charge, is found guilty and given six months hard labour.

 Warning